illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The contracting parties do not give mutual consent to the terms and conditions of the contract

-• One of the participating parties can not comprehend the details of the contract, such as minors or is suffering from a mental illness
+• One of the participating parties is unable to comprehend the details of the contract, such as minors or is suffering from a mental illness

 • A contract has been designed to fulfill an illegal purpose